 But increasing numbers of people are cutting back on their dairy consumption for ethical reasons (2).
 And others are choosing gluten-free and avoiding wheat on health grounds.

-Yet cutting wheat or dairy isn’t necessary for healthy eating.
+Yet cutting out wheat or dairy isn’t necessary for healthy eating.
 And it needs careful thought.
-Otherwise, you could dramatically reduce your calcium intake.
-And consuming enough calcium is crucial to your long-term bone health.
+Otherwise, you risk slashing your nutrient intake, especially your calcium consumption.
+And getting enough calcium is crucial to your long-term bone health.

 What’s more, calcium deficiency has no early signs.